Relm4/book/src/gtk_rs.md

 Relm4 has factories for generating widgets from collections of data.
 GTK has a similar mechanism that should be used for large list.
 Because GTK knows which widgets of a list are actually shown it can optimize the rendering and memory usage a lot better.

-**Read more about lists in the [gtk-rs book](https://gtk-rs.org/gtk4-rs/git/book/lists.html)**.
+**Read more about lists in the [gtk-rs book](https://gtk-rs.org/gtk4-rs/git/book/list_widgets.html)**.

-## Interface builder
+## Composite Templates

 Relm4 leaves it up to you how to create you UI.
-You can do it manually like in our first app, you can do with the widget macro or you can use the interface builder from GTK.
+You can do it manually like in our first app, you can do with the widget macro or you can use the composite templates from GTK.

-With the interface builder, you can use a XML file to specify your widgets and properties.
+With the composite templates, you can use a XML file to specify your widgets and properties.

-**Read more about the interface builder in the [gtk-rs book](https://gtk-rs.org/gtk4-rs/git/book/interface_builder.html)**.
+**Read more about the composite templates in the [gtk-rs book](https://gtk-rs.org/gtk4-rs/git/book/composite_templates.html)**.